daisyfoto/resume/README.md

 ## 🌟 Achievements

 * Built a high-performing team with fast product delivery
-* Ensured no bus factor: all team members capable across codebase
+* Ensured no bus factor: all team members capable across codebase by pairing
 * Achieved 90%+ unit test coverage using Codecov
 * Migrated from Xcode groups to buildable folders to support AI tooling
 * Maintained UI test coverage for all major features